kuleshov/teaching-material/README.md

-# Python and Numpy Tutorials for Stanford and Cornell Courses
+# Tutorials for Machine Learning Courses at Stanford and Cornell

 Preparatory material for machine learning courses at Stanford at Cornell.
 Covers Python and Numpy.
 This has been used for:
 * The probabilistic graphical models and the deep learning courses at Stanford.